-Anecdotally, toddlers and very young children absorb language very quickly.
+It’s well-known that toddlers and very young children will tend to absorb language very quickly.
 If you place a toddler in a Portuguese pre-school (or even a primary school), the chances are they’ll pick up the language quickly.
 By the time they’re five or six, they’ll be correcting you on your faltering attempts at Portuguese.
 They shouldn’t struggle as they move up into “big” school either.

 The alternative is to find and pay for an international school, if you’re in an area that has one.
 Most teach primarily in English, so going to one will feel little different to moving schools within the UK.

 Ultimately, it’s all about finding a careful balance.
-The age of the children is highly significant here.
-Young children may well find success within Portugal’s state education system and integrate beautifully into local life.
+Young children should be fine within Portugal’s state education system and integrate beautifully into local life.
 In the case of older children, you may have to trade off some of that integration by placing them somewhere where (initially at least) they’re primarily mixing with other expat children.
 Out of school clubs can help them to still get involved in local life.

 Longer days are common as well, with children remaining at school until around 16.45 once they’ve finished their primary years.
 This is another way in which it can prove easier to juggle work and childcare in Portugal than in Britain.
 These longer hours are commonly available in preschool settings.